antoniotorres02/react-to-do-list/README.md

+# ToDoList
+Project using React framework and LocalStorage for task organization!!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.